 After the A/D module has been configured as desired, the selected channel must be acquired before the conversion is started.
 The analog input channels must have their corresponding TRIS bits selected as inputs.
 To determine sample time, see Section 11.1.
 After this acquisition time has elapsed, the A/D conversion can be started.

-These steps should be followed for doing an A/D Conversion:
+The following steps should be followed for doing an A/D conversion:

 - 1. Configure the A/D module:

-- Configure analog pins/voltage reference and digital I/O (ADCON1)
+- Configure analog pins / voltage reference / and digital I/O (ADCON1)

 - Select A/D input channel (ADCON0)

 - Select A/D conversion clock (ADCON0)

 - Turn on A/D module (ADCON0)

 - 2. Configure A/D interrupt (if desired):

 - · Clear ADIF bit

-- · Set ADIE bit
+- Set ADIE bit

-- Set PEIE bit

 - · Set GIE bit

+- 3. Wait the required acquisition time.

+- 4. Start conversion:

+- Set GO/DONE bit (ADCON0)

+- 5. Wait for A/D conversion to complete, by either:

+- Polling for the GO/DONE bit to be cleared

+OR

-- 3. Wait the required acquisition time. - 4.
-Start conversion: - Set GO/DONE bit (ADCON0) - 5.
-Wait for A/D conversion to complete, by either: - Polling for the GO/DONE bit to be cleared (with interrupts enabled); OR - Waiting for the A/D interrupt - Read A/D result register pair (ADRESH:ADRESL), clear bit ADIF if required. - 7.
-For the next conversion, go to step 1 or step 2, as required.
+- Waiting for the A/D interrupt - Read A/D Result register pair (ADRESH:ADRESL), clear bit ADIF if required. - For next conversion, go to step 1 or step 2 as required.
 The A/D conversion time per bit is defined as TAD.
-A minimum wait of 2TAD is required before the next acquisition starts.
+A minimum wait of 2TAD is required before next acquisition starts.